java/devjava-content/app/pages/learn/01_tutorial/04_mastering-the-api/02_invoke/00_methodhandle.md

 Having the `Lookup` and the `MethodType` instances, we can look up the method handle.
 For instance methods, we should use [`Lookup.findVirtual`](javadoc:MethodHandles.Lookup.findVirtual(Class,String,MethodType)), and for static methods [`Lookup.findStatic`](javadoc:MethodHandles.Lookup.findStatic(Class,String,MethodType)).
-Both these methods accept the following arguments: a `Class`, where the method is located, a method name represented as a `String`, and a `MethodType` instance.
+Both these methods accept the following arguments: a `Class` where the method is located, a method name represented as a `String`, and a `MethodType` instance.

 In the example below, we are using `Lookup.findVirtual` method to look up an instance method